Linear structure on a finite Hecke category in type A: Construction of the -action.

 Let $\mathfrak{C}_n = \{(M,N,l): M \in \mathcal{N}, (N,l)\in\mathcal{N}_P\}$ with $m: \mathfrak{C}_n \to \GL_n$ the multiplication map $m(M,N,l) = NM$.
 Write

-Proposition \ref{sec:exter-powers-spring-2} implies that the fiber of $m$ over the generic regular semisimple element in the intersection of the fixed torus $T$ with the image of $m$ is identified with $T_{adj}= T/Z(\GL_n)$.
+Lemma \ref{sec:exter-powers-spring-2} implies that the fiber of $m$ over the generic regular semisimple element in the intersection of the fixed torus $T$ with the image of $m$ is identified with $T_{adj}= T/Z(\GL_n)$.
 It follows that, if $e_c\star^0\mathcal{S}_n\star^0\cc_{\mathcal{N}}[2\dim U]$ contains a character sheaf as a direct summand, it must be a character sheaf with a generic stalk of dimension $1$.
 We are left to consider two cases, when restriction of this summand to $\SL_n$ is a shifted constant sheaf, or a character sheaf corresponding to the Steinberg representation.
-Since both functors of *-convolution $\star$ and (non-equivariant) hypercohomology $\mathbb{H}^0$ are right t-exact, we have
+Since the functors of $\ast$-convolution and (non-equivariant) hypercohomology $\mathbb{H}^0$ are both right $t$-exact, we have

 Since $\operatorname{H}^{\bullet}(\mathfrak{C}_n) \simeq \operatorname{H}^{\bullet}(\mathbb{P}^{n-1})$, we get that $\mathbb{H}^0(\mathcal{S}_n\star \cc_{\mathcal{N}}[2\dim U]) = 0$, and so the shifted constant sheaf $\cc_{\SL_n}[n^2-1]$ can not be a summand of $\mathcal{S}_n\star^0\cc_{\mathcal{N}}[2\dim U]$.